-We also ask that all stallholders display a sign showing which of their products is fairly-traded (where appropriate – i.e. necessary if they are from regions of the world which are exploited by the rich countries), organic, uses locally-sourced ingredients and only contain palm oil from one of the Greenpeace-accredited producers (contact us for more details) as well as other global and social justice credentials.
+We also ask that all stallholders display a sign showing which of their products is fairly-traded (where appropriate – i.e. necessary if they are from regions of the world which are exploited by the rich countries), organic, uses locally-sourced ingredients and only contain organic AND RSPO-certified sustainable palm oil (contact us for more details) as well as other global and social justice credentials.

 We do not accept applications from businesses that promote the exploitation of animals or the use of animal products outside of Kent Vegan Festival.

 We do not accept applications from pyramid-sales (or multi-level marketing) representatives.

 We ask that all our stallholders (as individuals) or workers/volunteers are vegan.
 This is so that clear messages about veganism are given out to visitors to the festival.

 We ask that all our volunteers and stewards are vegan themselves and that all talks/workshops are consistent with our aims and values as outlined above.

 We only accept sponsorship from 100% vegan businesses.

 By ‘100%’ we mean in terms of products and marketing within the business and preferably the individuals who own or work within the business.

 We ask that all our speakers and workshop facilitators are vegan themselves and that all talks/workshops are consistent with our aims and values as outlined above.

 Veganism is a way of living which seeks to exclude, as far as is possible and practicable, all forms of exploitation of, and cruelty to, animals for food, clothing, sport, entertainment or any other purpose.